SquatchGang/MX-Attack-Squatch/README.md

 ### Notes

 - Manually install additional tools as needed via the `sudo apt install TOOL -y -t kali-rolling` command.
 - Script currently does not install burp, zap, or caido.
-Since Squatch Gang cant agree on what platform is best.
+You do you bro.

 Feel free to contribute to this repository and improve the scripts!